fancy45daddy/fairgroundClickersptr/README.md

   });
 }
 ```

-This project is tested with BrowserStack
+This project is tested with BrowserStack'